YaelYakobovich007/Shticell-SpreadSheets/lib/javafx-sdk-22.0.2/legal/javafx.web/webkit.md

    notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-3. The name of the author may not be used to endorse or promote products derived from this software without specific prior written permission.
+3. The name of the author may not be used to endorse or promote products derived from this software without specific prior written sort.permission.

 THIS SOFTWARE IS PROVIDED BY THE AUTHOR ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES